Nethsara/Nethsara/README.md

 -------------------------------
-Hey there, Undergraduate Computer Science Student.
+Hey there, Undergraduate Computer Science Student and Associate Software Engineer.
 I am passionate about JS, PHP, and Java.

 * 🌍  I'm based in Sri Lanka
 * 🖥️  See my portfolio at [siyum.me](http://siyum.me)
 * ✉️  You can contact me at [x@siyum.me](mailto:x@siyum.me)
-* 🧠  I'm learning Web Technologies & Cloud Computing, Spring Boot, ML
+* 🧠  I'm learning AWS

 ### Skills